Nonparametric inference for continuous-time event counting and link-based dynamic network models: Link-based dynamic models

 and $\tau_{n,ij}(\theta,s)=X_{n,ij}(s)X_{n,ij}(s)^T\exp(\theta^TX_{n,ij}(s))$ was defined in \eqref{eq:taunij}.
 If, in addition, $\frac{|L_n(t_0)|}{l_n}\overset{\IP}{\to}1$, then $l_n$ can be replaced by $|L_n(t_0)|$. \end{theorem}

-Recalling that $l_n=\frac{n(n-1)}{2}\IP(C_{n,ij}(t_0)=1)$ (in the case of undirected networks) is the effective sample size, i.e., the expected number of pairs relevant for estimation of $\theta_0(t_0)$, we see that Theorem \ref{thm:asymptotic_normality} is a classical asymptotic normality result up to the additional bias term $B_n,$ which we will discuss next.
+Recalling that (in the case of undirected networks) $l_n=\frac{n(n-1)}{2}\IP(C_{n,ij}(t_0)=1)$ is the effective sample size, i.e., the expected number of pairs relevant for estimation of $\theta_0(t_0)$, we see that Theorem \ref{thm:asymptotic_normality} is a classical asymptotic normality result up to the additional bias term $B_n,$ which we will discuss next.
 It holds that

 This is of order O(1) by \eqref{eqa74} and \eqref{eqa43}.
 Hence, we get that $B_n=O_P(1)$.
-In general one cannot argue that the expectation converges to 0.
+In general, the expectation does not converge to 0.
 Thus, in general we will have an additional bias term of order $h^2$.
 Let us suppose that one can show $B_n - \IE(B_n)= o(1)$ by using some additional assumptions that bound the second moment of this term.
 We have that $ \IE(B_n)= o(1)$ if $\frac{\IP(C_{n,12}(t_0)=0,C_{n,12}(s)=1)}{h\IP(C_{n,12}(t_0)=1)}=o(h)$.
 This assumption can only hold if only for a negligible minority of edges the membership to the active set changes.
 In particular, for the extreme case of $C_{n,ij}$ being constant, we have $\gamma_{n,ij}\equiv0$ and $B_n=0$.
 Hence, the bias term $B_n$ is induced by a change in the sparsity of the active set.

+\begin{remark} If one is just interested in consistency, the assumptions can be weakened.
+In the proof of Theorem \ref{thm:asymptotic_normality} we need to prove the convergence of a certain quantity to a normal distribution.
+In order to establish consistency it is sufficient that this quantity converges to zero when being multiplied with a certain null-sequence.
+In order to show this weaker requirement we do not need the assumptions which impose rates on certain quantities.
+More precisely we do not need Assumptions (A6), \eqref{eqa74} and \eqref{eqa73} and (A7), \eqref{eqa82}.
+Moreover, the Assumptions (A4), \eqref{eqa42} and \eqref{eqa43} may be dropped. \end{remark}